 Water Drain Tubes

 Some roof systems have drain tubes that are designed into the water management system of the roof.
 You will have to partially open the glass panel and get a step stool to look in the front corners of the sunroof/moonroof pan assembly to see if your model has these drain tubes.
 Although you may not see these in your car, they are very important in saving your vehicle from water damage.
-These tubes are generally located at the front and rear corners of the pan assembly of the sunroof/moonroof, travel down the interior of your vehicle, and typically drain onto the ground.
+These tubes are generally located at the front and rear corners of the pan assembly of the sunroof/moonroof, travel down the interior of your vehicle and typically drain onto the ground.
 Unfortunately, these tubes can become clogged with debris overtime.
 When this occurs, water cannot drain properly and can leak into the interior of your car.
-A leak can cause thousands of dollars in damage to your vehicles electrical system and even damage the roofs operating components.
-Mould and mildew can also form in your vehicle of the leak is not taken care of, deadly black mould can kill you!
-It can be fairly easy to unclog these tubes, but you should watch an instructional video just to be sure.
-However, the basics of it are that you can use compressed air, no more then 30 psi or you can blow the drain tube off.
-You can also use weed whacker line, (not a metal line as some “professionals” recommend, as that can puncture the soft rubber drain tubes) to unclog the tubes.
-If the leak is caused by something else though, or the clog is too severe, we recommend visiting a professional to either replace or fix the problem.
+A leak can cause thousands of dollars in damage to your vehicle’s electrical system and even damage the roof’s operating components.
+Mold and mildew can also form in your vehicle if the leak is not taken care of, deadly black mold can kill you!
+It can be fairly easy to unclog these tubes but you should watch an instructional video just to be sure.
+However, the basics are that you can use compressed air, no more then 30 psi or you can blow the drain tube off.
+You can also use weed eater line, (not a metal line as some “professionals” recommend, as that can puncture the soft rubber drain tubes) to unclog the tubes.
+If the leak is caused by something else though or the clog is too severe, we recommend visiting a professional to either replace or fix the problem.

 Debris and Jams

-The main thing to remember when maintaining your sunroof is to keep debris, such as pine needles, leaves, rocks, and dirt, out of the sunroof area.
+The main thing to remember when maintaining your sunroof is to keep debris, such as pine needles, leaves, rocks and dirt, out of the sunroof area.
 These often cause a lot of trouble with your roof system in terms of leaking and breaking.
-When the roof is open, and you are on a step tool look down in the roof pan assembly.
-The simplest solution is to take a shop vac and clear it out.
+When the roof is open and you are on a step stool look down in the roof pan assembly.
+The simplest solution is to take a shop vac and clear out any debris.
 Hand pick out anything that may be wedged in.
 Overall, just make sure the track of the roof is clear.
 A simple thing as a leaf can clog a drain tube and cause a leak.
-A simple thing as a little rock can jam a track assembly and break it, causing a couple of thousand dollars to repair.
-If anything is too jammed in the sunroof, then you should see your local LEAKPRO professional to fix it immediately.
+A rock can jam a track assembly and break it, causing a couple of thousand dollars to repair.
+If anything is too jammed in the sunroof, then you should see your local LEAKPRO® professional to fix it immediately.

 Wipe down the track assembly and the moving components with a dry rag to remove any old grease and dirt.
 You can use an old toothbrush or some cotton swabs as well.
 We recommend using a silicone paste or a spray lubricant and lubricating the tracks and the sliding components of your roof system.

-Those are just the basics to care and maintenance remember, if you don’t think you can fix it yourself, call your LEAKPRO professional.
+Those are just the basics to care and maintain your sunroof, if you don’t think you can fix it yourself, call your LEAKPRO® professional.

 We recommend servicing your roof system annually, so you can enjoy trouble free open-air driving for many years.

-***Follow all safety precautions when preforming roof inspection/maintenance.
+***Follow all safety precautions when performing roof inspection/maintenance.
 Wear safety glasses when using any compressed air and never stick your head through an open sunroof/moonroof to clean or inspect.

 I had a great experience working with Mike and his team at LEAKPRO.
 They provided great quality work and excellent customer service, for a reasonable price.
 Mike and his team are very well-versed in this specialized area of car maintenance and they stand behind their work.
 Highly recommended!Calvin J, SurreyBC